iisandeshpoudel/Powershell-Modification/ReadMe.md

 Set-PSReadLineOption -PredictionViewStyle ListView
 Set-PSReadLineOption -EditMode Windows

-#Remove the hash of the below line and replace the default location when powershell starts according to your desire.
+#Remove the "#" of the below line and replace the default location for default of powershell startup.

 #Set-Location D:\